HogJonny-AMZN/CO3DEX/_posts/2023-01-17-image_based_lighting.md

 5. This duplicate was open in an image editor (Photoshop) and the Sun was removed.

-This type of setup creates a static lighting environment (the sun and lighting don't move, no dynamic time of day.)
+This type of setup creates a static lighting environment; the sun and lighting don't move, no dynamic time of day.
 Those things may be possible but are out of the scope for this article.
 A static HDR lighting environment is still great for many small environments or games that don't need dynamic time of day, and the uses cases are many such as product visualization, architectural visualization, etc.

 #### Sibling HDRi